Is Overeating Anonymous Right for You? Pros and Cons Explained

 Of course, please do keep in mind I’m an Eating Coach & Counselor.

-Perhaps I felt slightly askew because the meeting took place within a church, and I had grown up atheist / agnostic?
+Perhaps I felt slightly askew because the meeting took place within a church, and I had grown up atheist/agnostic.

-As an Eating Coach and Counselor, I use CBT, Intuitive Eating, and other Nutritional approaches to help clients with overeating, compulsive eating, binge eating and emotional eating.
+As an Eating Coach and Counselor, I use CBT, Intuitive Eating, and other Nutritional approaches to help clients with overeating, compulsive eating, binge eating, and emotional eating.

 The Biggest Pro Of Overeating Anonymous

-I’d like to be super clear right now!
+I want to be super clear right now!
 The OA approach can offer a significant benefit.

-For many people, OA is what Tassajara was for me.
-A sanctuary.
-An abode.
-A place where you finally can connect with other people who are struggling too and don’t know where to turn.
+For many people, OA is what Tassajara was for me: a sanctuary, an abode, a place where you finally can connect with other people who are struggling too and don’t know where to turn.

-If you are feeling alone, dark, confused, chaotic, suicidal, have an eating disorder … OA will welcome you, respect you, listen to you, and help you.
+If you are feeling alone, dark, confused, chaotic, suicidal, or have an eating disorder … OA will welcome you, respect you, listen to you, and help you.

 This is priceless.